sunnyvalechha/Kubernetes-Commands/README.md

 * Preemption: If a cluster is under resource pressure and a higher-priority Pod needs to be scheduled but no node has sufficient resources.
 * Kubernetes can preempt (evict) lower-priority Pods from nodes to free up resources for the higher-priority Pod.
 * The preemptionPolicy field within a PriorityClass can be used to control this behavior (e.g., PreemptLowerPriority or Never).

+		kubectl get pc		# show default priority classes which are part of the k8 cluster

+		kubectl describe pc system-node-critical	# see the value for any preemption policy

+		kubectl create pc high-priority -o yaml > hp.yml		# create new priority class then keep the required parameters

+* You can compare the priority classes on all pods using the following command:

+  		kubectl get pods -o custom-columns="NAME:.metadata.name,PRIORITY:.spec.priorityClassName"